 Overlooking the Gulf of Poets, in Liguria not far from the Cinque Terre, the seaside village of Portovenere stands out for its colorful buildings leaning against each other.
 Beautiful views are everywhere, best enjoyed by taking some of the numerous paths around the village, such as the one leading up to the Doria Castle.
 Also not to miss is the view from the rocky promontory where the Church of San Pietro stands.

 With less than 500 residents, the medieval village of Montemerano, in the heart of Tuscany’s Maremma, is an idyllic escape.
-Visit the numerous small churches, stroll the old alleyways, and along the old fortifications walls which surround the village since 13th century.
+Visit the numerous small churches, stroll the old alleyways and along the old fortifications walls which surround the village since the 13th century.
 Then head to nearby Cascate del Mulino, the renowned open-air, free spa at Saturnia.

 Just a few kilometers from Rome, hence reachable even for the day, Nemi is a pretty village in the Colli Albani, overlooking the lake of the same name.
 The historic village features medieval and Renaissance buildings, as well as an archaeological area with Roman finds.
 Couples should not miss the so-called ‘Lovers' Terrace’ overlooking the lake, which affords breathtaking views of the surrounding landscape.